-The gas supply shall have a minimum of no less than 3.5" water column, a maximum inlet pressure of no greater than 14" water column (350 mm), and $\frac{1}{2}$ pound pressure (3.5 kPa).
-The entire piping system, gas meter, and regulator must be sized properly to prevent excessive pressure drop (greater than 0.5" WC) as stated in the National Fuel Gas Code.
+The gas supply shall have a maximum inlet pressure of less than 14" water column (350 mm), 1⁄2 pound pressure (3.5 kPa), and a minimum of 3.5" water column.
+The entire piping system, gas meter and regulator must be sized properly to prevent pressure drop greater than 0.5" WC as stated in the National Fuel Gas Code.
 This information is listed on the rating plate.

-It is very important that the appliance is connected to the gas type noted on the rating plate: "LP" for liquefied petroleum, propane gas, or "Nat" for natural or city gas.
+It is very important that you are connected to the type of gas as noted on the rating plate: "LP" for liquefied petroleum, propane gas, or "Nat" for natural or city gas.
 All gas connections must be approved by the local gas supplier or utility, in addition to the governing authority, prior to turning the gas supply on.